OrdancheNedev/Player/readme.md

 # Description

-This is an example of a college exam.
-The goal is to make a web app that lets users vote for their favourite player.

-The admin has the options to add, delete and edit info about players.

-I transformed this app into a independent project of a college student.
-What i actually did is i rebuild the front-end to be user-friendly and adapted the back-end of the web app so it can connect to MySQL database, where i created a database.
+Initially solved by [Person's Name or Role, e.g., a fellow student, instructor, etc.], this project was transformed into an independent, full-stack web application through my enhancements.
+The app allows users to vote for their favorite players, while administrators can add, delete, and edit player information.

+My Contributions:

+Front-End: Completely rebuilt the user interface using Bootstrap to improve usability and create a responsive, modern design.

+Back-End: Adapted the application to integrate with a MySQL database for reliable data management and optimized performance.

-The technologies used in this web app are: Bootstrap, SQL(MySQL) and Spring.
+Technologies Used: Bootstrap, SQL (MySQL), and Spring.

+This project demonstrates my ability to collaborate, improve existing solutions, and implement full-stack development techniques effectively.

 ## Main page